 Your Website should be easy to navigate with readers quickly being able to find information they want.
 Draw a navigation overview (site map), a family tree format often works well.

-Your website purpose and audience will effect the site design and may impose some design constraints.
+Your website purpose and audience will affect the site design and may impose some design constraints.
 What kind of website would your target market appreciate - should your site look corporate, creative, fun, modern, official etc.

 Make a list of which pages you need to prepare content for and how and where you will gather the information/images.
 Do not under estimate how much time it can take to write quality content and collate the images and information you require, especially if you are relying on other people to give this to you.